The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Introduction

 Even when the agent with whom we are interacting is known to be a human, an appropriate variant of the question is still relevant, since that human's behavior may be dictated by a machine, as in a person reading aloud some text composed by a machine or driving a car by merely following computer-generated operation and navigation instructions.

-Similarly, when the agent is conspicuously a machine, the H-or-M question explores who is behind the \emph{decisions} or \emph{choices} underlying the agent's role in the interaction.
+Similarly, when the agent is conspicuously a machine, the H-or-M question asks who is behind the \emph{decisions} or \emph{choices} underlying the agent's role in the interaction.
 For example, when the agent displays a piece of text as part of an interaction, we want to know if the act of composing the text and the decision to display it right now were carried out by a human or by the agent.

-If one insists, the original Turing test and its many variants can be viewed as a special case of the H-or-M question, where, in a controlled laboratory setting, a human acts as an interrogator in attempting to reveal the human-or-machine identity of an unidentified and hidden agent, based on observing the agent's responses and actions to his or her prodding questions.
-Our inspiration from the Turing test here is manifested in our focus on the interactive aspects of this process.
-The main differences are (i) we concentrate on everyday interactions, rather than on a controlled lab setup, and (ii) we are interested in the relevance of the outcome of each such test to the interaction at hand, rather than in tagging the agent as possessing a fixed, persistent property, say, of being intelligent, or being qualified for (or successful in) a certain task.
-Thus, the question of whether a stand-alone, non-interactive artifact, like a piece of text, a video clip, a picture, or a medical diagnosis, was created by a person or a machine~\cite{noll1966humanOrMachineMondrian} is outside the present scope.
+If one insists, the original Turing test and its many variants can be viewed as a special case of dealing with the H-or-M question, where, in a controlled laboratory setting, a human acts as an interrogator in attempting to reveal the human-or-machine identity of an unidentified and hidden agent, based on observing the agent's responses and actions to his or her prodding questions.
+Our inspiration from the Turing test here is manifested in our focus on confined human-agent interactions, rather than on the broader issues of the role of new human-like machines in the world, or on forensic issues like whether a stand-alone, non-interactive artifact, like a piece of text, a picture, a video clip, or a medical diagnosis, was created by a person or a machine~\cite{noll1966humanOrMachineMondrian}.
+Still, here we diverge from classical treatments of the Turing test in that: (i) we concentrate on everyday interactions, rather than on a controlled lab setup; (ii) we are interested in how the agent's H-or-M identity affects the interaction at hand; (iii) the question of whether it is possible at all to extract the agent's H-or-M identity from a sequence of exchanges is secondary, and we only briefly discuss here issues related to interrogation techniques for extracting this answer. (iv) we are not interested in the question of whether the agent can be labeled as being intelligent.

-A most famous variant of the H-or-M question is manifested in Captcha---where computer applications act as the interrogator, presenting to users problems that are presently hard for AI software to solve, in order to verify that the users are humans and not machines~\cite{vonAhn2003captcha}.
-Special cases of the H-or-M question with human interrogators have been studied in a variety of contexts from psychiatric therapy interactions~\cite{heiser1979paranoyaSimulation} to reasoning about drone behavior~\cite{traboulsi2021HorMforDrone}.

 Parts of our discussion are presented as questions, some of which may justify separate, focused research efforts by scientists, philosophers, etc.